 Music, food and 400 whiskeys.
 Enough said.
 Not.
 Coventry Village has long been home to the area’s eclectic, eccentric class, and The Whiskey Bar continues in that vein.
 Ear hustle a great conversation while imbibing locally-crafted, domestic or imported whiskeys in a cocktail or straight up.

-A newish entry on the scene having opened in November 2019, Char Whiskey & Grillehas quickly made a name for itself thanks to a killer craft cocktail list and a fine dining menu to match.
+Since 2019, Char Whiskey & Grillehas has made a name for itself thanks to a killer craft cocktail list and a fine dining menu to match.
 Support local with a “Maplehattan” featuring Western Reserve bourbon or place your bets on a Char Julep with Weller Green bourbon.

 Find all the usual suspects like Evan Williams, George Dickel and Johnnie Walker at XYZ The Tavern, a welcoming neighborhood spot in Detroit Shoreway with 100+ varieties of whiskey and bourbon.
-Get sauced on BBQ Tuesdays with $10 platters or enjoy New York-style pizza fresh from the stone oven.
+Get sauced on BBQ Thursdays with $12 platters or enjoy New York-style pizza fresh from the stone oven.

 What’s Cleveland without an authentic Irish pub?
 We don’t want to know.
 Stone Mad is a gentle nod to the region’s strong Irish presence and history.
 The food and the drink tell a story of a people.
 Go in and ask for an old friend, Jameson, and the reply will be, “Which one?”